ksu-cs-textbooks/cis526/content/00-forward/04-what-you-will-learn.md

 The following is an outline of the topics we will be covering and when.

+{{% notice warning %}}
+This course is still under development, so some of the content listed here may change before we reach that module.
+{{% /notice %}}

 Week 1: Web Application Fundamentals
 * Module: Exploring the Document Object Model<br>
     * Readings 1.1-1.4